 Minimum Requirements for Admission

 Minimum admissions requirements are an earned 4-year baccalaureate or higher degree from an accredited college or university prior to beginning graduate studies, a minimum cumulative 3.0 GPA (4.0 scale) in all prior undergraduate and graduate-level work, and credentials documenting prerequisite academic work that gives evidence of your ability to pursue a graduate program in astrophysics.
-In addition, all applicants must take the GRE General Test.
-For applications received in 2021 for admission in Autumn 2022, the GRE General is not required.
+For applications received in 2022 for admission in Autumn 2023, the GRE General is not required.

 International applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 Minimum English Proficiency Requirements are at least a 550 on the paper-based (213 on the computer-based) TOEFL, equivalent to a total score of 79 on the internet-based TOEFL (IBT); or (less common) 82 on the MELAB or 7.0 on the IELTS exams.